altocodenl/tagaway/readme.md

    - Allow to go back to browse while files are being uploaded in the background.
    - Retry on error.
    - Add one or more tags to a certain upload batch.
-   - Delete pictures.

 - See
    - Full screen viewing.
-   - Use etags to save bandwidth.
    - Carrousel with wrap-around and preloading of the next picture.
    - Show date & tags.

-- Pictures
-   - Multiple selection with shift & ctrl.
-   - Tag/untag.
-   - Sort by newest, oldest & upload date.
-   - Autocomplete tags when searching.
-   - Allow for more than one tag to be searched at the same time.
-   - See number of tags & date below each picture.
-   - Rotate pictures.
-   - Select all pictures in query even if they were not loaded.
-   - Consider 1900-2100 as automatic tags for search.
-   - Refresh list of pictures if there's an upload in the background.

 - Account
    - Signup with invite.